Nutritional Intervention for College Students with Depression

 Participant Benefits

 While direct health benefits cannot be guaranteed, prolonged nightly fasting could improve sleep, stabilize blood sugar, reduce inflammation, and enhance metabolic health.
+Benefits include dietary orientation, expert dietary counseling, education materials, recipes, and access to the Guava health management app.
 Eligible participants who complete all study visits and requirements may receive up to $200 in compensation.

 Eligibility Criteria

-Participants must be 18 years or older, have a BMI greater than 27 kg/m², currently practice nightly fasting of less than 12 hours, and be diagnosed with early or mid-stage liver cancer referred for liver-directed therapy.
+Participants may be English or Spanish speaking, must be 18 years or older, have a BMI greater than 27 kg/m², currently practice nightly fasting of less than 12 hours, and be diagnosed with metabolic liver disease (including MASLD, MASH, or cirrhosis) or hepatocellular carcinoma (early to intermediate stages).

 Additional Information